 Objective 🟪 Writing that includes facts but no opinions or personal feelings.

-Parallelism 🟪 The repetition of words or phrases that are written in the same way: Josie scratched her head, bit her nails, and shrugged her shoulders.
+Parallelism 🟪 Using similar words or phrases to express similar ideas: Josie scratched her head, bit her nails, and shrugged her shoulders.

 Person 🟪 The angle or point of view from which a story is told.